michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.7.12 =
+- Added an example for page meta boxes for in-page tabs in the demo.
 - Added the `load()` method to the admin page factory class which gets called when one of the added admin pages starts loading.
 - Tweaked the style of page meta boxes.